dabdine/trools/README.md

 Dependencies
 ------

-Trools depends on JUnit 4.1+ and the JSR-94 specification.
+Trools depends on JUnit 4.1+ and the JSR-94 specification, as well as a JSR-94 implementation.
 The maven dependency configuration would look like:

 ```xml
    <dependencies>